 Accommodation in the USA

 Expats moving to the USA will find a high-standard stable of accommodation options available to them.
-Whether you are looking to rent a house in the States, or whether you're looking to take advantage of the recovering property market by purchasing a prime plot of land, you'll likely find a lovely home, well-suited to your needs and your budget.
+Whether new arrivals are looking to rent a house in the States, or whether they are eager to take advantage of the recovering property market by purchasing a prime plot of land, expats will be likely find a lovely home, well-suited to their individual needs and budget.

 Types of accommodation in the USA